A homogenised model for flow, transport and sorption in a heterogeneous porous medium: Homogenisation

-Here, we approach the problem with homogenisation by the method of multiple scales (MMS).
-Homogenisation via the MMS is an asymptotic technique for domains that can be represented as the union of a large number of locally periodic cells.
-Following the MMS, we isolate and solve the problem of flow and solute transport in an individual cell.
 We then construct a model for macroscopic flow and transport through the entire porous medium from the solution to these individual cell problems via local averaging.
 The result is a system of equations that are uniformly valid for all $\hat{\bm{x}}\in\hat{\Omega}$.